To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Technology Winner: Frontpoint

-To see how these two would compare in a real-world situation, let’s go over an example of a common configuration in a household with the equipment below:
+To see how these two compare in a real-world situation, let’s go over an example of a common configuration in a household with the equipment below:

 - 3 door/window sensors